 There have been two studies in St. Louis documenting the ways that nuisance laws affect battered women.
 Both use qualitative data such as interviews, observations, and organizations’ documents to describe the chain of events that lead from an abusive incident and 911 call to the enforcement process and how it affects women’s lives.

 How does the nuisance law in St. Louis work?

 The City of St. Louis has had a nuisance law on its books since 1996.
 Recent versions define a nuisance as any activity that is considered a felony, misdemeanor, or ordinance violation under federal, state, or municipal law, and give examples like prostitution, illegal gambling, and drug activity.
 Properties are designated a nuisance when two or more 911 calls are made within a 12-month period reporting any of these violations at a given address.
 When this happens, a “Cease and Desist” letter is sent to the property owner requiring him/her to “abate the nuisance” or face fines, property forfeiture, or incarceration.
 To prevent these sanctions, landlords often turn around and threaten to evict the tenant if the 911 calls do not stop.

 In October 2016, an amendment was passed to St. Louis’s nuisance law that excludes domestic violence from the group of nuisance law violations.
-At the time of this writing, it is unclear what, if any, effect it has had on the law’s impact on battered women.
+At the time of this writing in 2017, it is unclear what, if any, effect it has had on the law’s impact on battered women.

 The first St. Louis study